-As in the case of the send socket buffer, most past researches have assumed that the receive socket buffer at a TCP receiver host is sufficiently large.
+As was case for the send socket buffer, most past research has assumed that the receive socket buffer at the TCP receiver host is sufficiently large.
 Many current OSs assign a small, fixed-sized receive socket buffer to each TCP connection.
 For example, the default size of the receive socket buffer is fixed at 16 or 56 KBytes in FreeBSD systems.
-As reported in [36], however, this size is now regarded as small because network capacity has dramatically increased on the current Internet, and the performance of servers has also increased.
+As reported in [20], however, this size is now regarded as small because network capacity has dramatically increased on the current Internet, and the performance of servers has also increased.
 Furthermore, similar to the send socket buffer for the sender TCP, the appropriate size for a receive socket buffer should be changed based on network conditions involving available bandwidth and the number of competing connections.
 Therefore, the receive socket buffer assigned to the TCP connection may be insufficient or remain unused when it is not appropriately assigned.